hafusaorg/hafusaorg.github.io/index.md

 # We see a future where violence no longer tears the fabric of our communities.

 Harmony Aikido Foundation takes a preventative approach towards violence by equipping people to defend themselves and their loved ones against physical attacks.
 We partner with local community groups to provide high-quality self-defense and awareness training for community members of all ages.

-Organizations we have partnered with to offer self-defense training {: .center}
+Organizations we have partnered with to offer self-defense training for community members of all ages.
+{: .center}

 * ![Alive and Well Women](/uploads/org-alive-and-well.svg)
 * ![The Salvation Army](/uploads/org-salvation-army.svg)
 * ![Los Angeles County Supervisor Janice Hahn, Fourth District](/uploads/org-janice-hahn.svg)
-* ![YWCA Glendale: Eliminating Racism, Empowering Women](/uploads/org-glendale-ywca.svg) {: .blocks}
+* ![YWCA Glendale: Eliminating Racism, Empowering Women](/uploads/org-glendale-ywca.svg) {: .blocks.organizations}

 > <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/04HIRa8TnNA?controls=0" frameborder="0" allowfullscreen></iframe>
 {: .video}